Relocation : When the Commute breaks the Move.

 By looking at a Corridor Snapshot instead of a broad city map, you avoid "transit deserts."
 The AHOM-RMC calculator would, for instance, flag a beautiful home that is only 5km from a station but lacks a safe walking path or reliable feeder bus—preventing a "commute break" before it happens.

-Precision Constraint Modelling: The Commute Calculator acts as the data layer within this framework.
+The Commute Calculator acts as the data layer within this framework.
 It moves beyond simple distance by calculating true travel times via public transport and flagging bottlenecks like poor last-mile connectivity or school-access issues early.
+This proactive measure can help you avoid future headaches.

-Relocation Fit Scoring: The calculator benchmarks different zones against your specific "Work Anchor" (office-based vs. hybrid) and budget bands.
+The calculator benchmarks different zones against your specific "Work Anchor" (office-based vs. hybrid) and budget bands.
 This creates a Relocation Fit Match that predicts how long-term lifestyle factors—like access to parks and community services—will hold up against the daily commute.
+It’s all about making informed choices.

 Core Benefits